Replication

 Warning

-While direct configuration of the synchronous_standby_names option is prohibited, CloudNativePG allows you to customize its content and extend synchronous replication beyond the Cluster resource through the .spec.postgresql.synchronous stanza.
+Direct configuration of the synchronous_standby_names option is not permitted.
+However, CloudNativePG automatically populates this option with the names of local pods, while also allowing customization to extend synchronous replication beyond the Cluster resource.
+This can be achieved through the .spec.postgresql.synchronous stanza.

 Synchronous replication is disabled by default (the synchronous stanza is not defined).
 When defined, two options are mandatory: